 Some herb seeds need sunlight to germinate so you need to keep them on the soil surface.
 While other seeds can germinate only covered a little bit with the soil.

 Use a spraying-can to gently spray water on the soil to keep it moist.
 You need to do this every day because the seeds need to remain in moist soil for germination.
 Many herb seeds will germinate after 2-4 weeks depending on the type and variety.

-How to transplant herb seedlings to the pots
+7. Transplant the herb seedlings to pots

 The other way to start growing herbs in a pot is to buy some seedlings from the garden center or nursery.